yalevras/obsidian/Brain/Work/2 ryamcs and cfs and oyou can run any any linux command ough weeks.md

 imu currently supports a bunch of different data rates. we run it at the slowed data rate. there exists a  command to set a data rate.. currently we run at 125 hz?

+we were reading slower than it would output and there would be issues

+it should be fine now which is why we picked this. it would be good to know or just support the sensor if theres any problems using a new data rate. check the imu cfs code, potentially change the rate at which things are read or buffer sizes, does it overwhelm imu cpu usage, serial drivers